Makkiato/GraduationProject/raspberry/MqttClient/readme.txt

 }

-mqttclient.js and your own mqtt sub will take message
+mqttclient.js and your own mqtt sub will take message on topic "/device/reply"